 Making the Leap: Best Smart Gadgets for Your Smart Home Life

 Have you been afraid to update your home with the latest technology?
 Have you been loyal to your iMac G3, Sega Genesis, and flip phone?
 That’s okay, because technology is making your transition to the modern era easier than ever.
-The best news is that there are a slew of new gadgets to begin or complete your smart home, from front door to bedroom, and to keep you close to your house even when you’re away.
+The best news is that there are a slew of new smart gadgets to begin or complete your smart home, from front door to bedroom, and to keep you close to your house even when you’re away.

 Already have a smart home?
 We’re always looking to find ways to help you make your smart home even smarter, and we’ve dug up some of the latest devices that really boost the home IQ!